fish-shell/fish-shell/doc_src/cmds/builtin.rst

     builtin [OPTIONS] BUILTINNAME
     builtin --query BUILTINNAME ...
+    builtin --names

 Description
 -----------

-``builtin`` forces the shell to use a builtin command, rather than a function or program.
+``builtin`` forces the shell to use a builtin command named *BUILTIN*, rather than a function or external program.

 The following options are available: